sinan-ozel/jupyterlab-on-kubernetes/README.md

 As you go through the notebook, check against the main copy on github and see if everything is going as in the example.
 If not, you may need to troubleshoot and debug.
 Please note that this has been used only once by me, and there may be errors and incompatibilities.
 It is intended more as a learning tool than a solution.
 A working knowledge of AWS infrastructure and Kubernetes is required to get this to work.

+## Version Compatibility

+TODO